CorentinPresvots/MMC-with-Rate-Constraint/README.md

-# Multiple-Model Coding Scheme
+# Multiple-Model Coding (MMC) Scheme

+The article is available : [MMC](https://www.researchgate.net/publication/374226674_Multiple-Model_Coding_Scheme_for_Electrical_Signal_Compression)

-This code proposes a low-latency Multiple-Model Coding (MMC) approach to compress sampled electrical signal waveforms under encoding rate constraints.
+This code proposes a low-latency Multiple-Model Coding approach to compress sampled electrical signal waveforms under encoding rate constraints.
 The approach is window-based.
 Several parametric waveform models are put in competition to obtain a first coarse representation of the signal in each considered window.
 Then, different residual compression techniques are compared to minimize the residual reconstruction error.
 The model parameters